eR-Biostat/Courses/Under graduate courses/README.md

 ## Available courses in this group:
 * Introduction to statistical modeling using R (will be available online in 2018).
-* Linear regression using R.
+* Linear regression using R (an online course).
-* Basic concept of statistical inference using R.
+* Basic concept of statistical inference using R (an online course).

 **Follow the last updates in FACEBOOK:** https://www.facebook.com/ER-BioStat-1463845487001786/